philippkeller/blog-random-howtos/source/_posts/How-to-install-hashicorps-vault-for-use-with-python-the-quick-n-easy-way.md

 Keep in mind that the TTL for this token is 31 days per default.
 That means you need to create fresh tokens every 31 days.

-To change this you can run e.g. `vault write sys/auth/token/tune default_lease_ttl=1000000h max_lease_ttl=1000000h` to never have them expire (they expire in more than 100 years which should be enough :))
+To change this, run e.g. `vault write sys/auth/token/tune default_lease_ttl=1000000h max_lease_ttl=1000000h` to never have them expire (they expire in more than 100 years which should be enough :)).
+Then, run `vault token create…` again.

 This creates a token you'll use for python later, so store it away into a safe place, e.g. 1password